DiamondLightSource/pytac/docs/examples.rst

      >>> import pytac.load_csv
      >>> lattice = pytac.load_csv.load('VMX')

-The ``lattice`` object used for interacting with elements of the accelerator.
+The ``lattice`` object is used for interacting with elements of the accelerator.

 Print BPM pvs along with s position
 -----------------------------------